 Polarization driven conductance variations at charged ferroelectric domain walls, A.-S. Pawlik, T. Kämpfe, A. Haussmann, T. Woike, U. Treske, M. Knupfer, B. Büchner, E. Soergel, R. Streubel, A. Koitzsch, L. M. Eng, Nanoscale 9, 10933 (2017)

-Many solid state phenomena in modern materials are not understood at the microscopic scale.
-For example, topological effects like Skyrmions have been observed as a lattice-like assembly of structures that are predicted to be spin vortices, the inner structure of these objects is still unknown.
-Another example is the structural response of new electronic materials and nanostructured devices under working conditions.
+Many solid state phenomena in modern materials are not well understood at the microscopic scale.
+For example, topological effects like Skyrmions have been observed as a lattice-like or diluted assemblies of spin vortices, however, their inner structure and interaction with with geometric constraints is frequently unknown.
+Another example pertains to the spatial and momentum distribution of the wide class of electronic excitations in geometrically confined structures (e.g., heterostructures, low dimensional materials) such as plasmons and excitons in the presence of boundaries and other spatial inhomogeneities.

-To solve these questions we explore electron-matter interaction in the electron microscope and develop and apply new in-situ transmission electron microscopy and holography.
-The range of questions includes the solution of phase problems by means of electron holography, the investigation of relativistic scattering and decoherence processes, as well as the analysis of local electrical, magnetic and mechanical fields.
+To solve these questions we explore electron-matter interaction at the nanoscale in the electron microscope by developing and applying novel in-situ, holography, tomography, spectroscopy techniques as well as electron optical setups in the TEM.
+The range of questions includes the solution of phase problems by means of electron holography, the investigation of collective electronic excitations (e.g. plasmons, excitons), the analysis of local electrical, magnetic and mechanical fields in, e.g., semiconductor devices, nanomagnets, superconductors, organic materials, 2D materials and interfaces thereof.

-Our specialities are the high-resolution electron holography for atomic structure analysis, electron holography and tomography in the nanometer resolution range for the measurement of three-dimensional electrical, magnetic and mechanical fields, in-situ experiments in the electron microscope, as well as the theoretical modeling of the electron-object interaction.
+Our specialities is high-resolution electron holography for atomic structure analysis, electron holography and tomography with nanometer resolution range for the measurement of three-dimensional electrical, magnetic and mechanical fields, in-situ experiments in the electron microscope, spatially resolved electron energy loss spectroscopy (EELS) as well as the theoretical modeling of the electron-object interaction.

 Our tasks can be divided into two parts: the first is the methodical development of electron microscopy.
-These include new optical setups, holographic and tomographic procedures, construction of in-situ experiments and the accompanying theoretical modeling.
+These include new optical setups, holographic and tomographic procedures, construction of in-situ experiments, novel EELS setups and the accompanying theoretical modeling.
 The second area comprises materials science studies.
-Our focus is on semiconductor technology and the study of complex oxides.
+Our focus is on semiconductor technology, nanomagnetism, plasmonic strutures and the study of complex oxides.
 A great variety of other solid-state physics problems result from the cooperation with external users.
 Our microscopes have special equipment for high-resolution and diffraction (structure analysis), holography and tomography (3D fields), electron energy loss spectroscopy and energy-filtered imaging (chemical element analysis).

 Our experiments are carried out in close collaboration with a large number of researchers from all over the world.
-Amongst others we are supported by the ERC Starting Grant AToM.
-Close collaborations exist among others with GlobalFoundries, the Max Planck Institute for Chemical Physics of Solids and the Leibniz Institute of Polymer Research.
+Amongst others we are supported by the ERC Starting Gratn AToM.
+Close collaborations exist among others with the TU Dresden, Max Planck Institute for Chemical Physics of Solids, and the Leibniz Institute of Polymer Research.

 Group leader: Dr. Axel Lubk